A visual tour of common Canadian architectural styles

 Much like the windows, doors on Victorian homes are beautifully ornamental, with panels and molding, and glass windows adorned with inset stained glass.
 Victorian homes of the day boasted not one, but two matching sets of double entry doors, to form a vestibule.
 Add in giant brass knobs and anyone will feel like they’re walking into a house they recognize as being Victorian inspired.

 Meandering around old, established Toronto or Vancouver neighborhoods, you are likely to stumble upon many examples of traditional old Tudor homes.

-Tudor houses are characterised by their off-centre doorways.
+Tudor houses are characterized by their off-center doorways.
 Always gabled, these entrances offer a unique entry that is set below a steeply pitched roof.

 The windows on these homes are often grouped, leaded, and large, and like English cottages, they are also laid out in a diamond pattern.
 Because both Cottages and Tudors draw direct inspiration from England there are many similarities between the two designs.

 Tudor homes tend to have ‘half-timbering,’ meaning part of the home’s exterior was built with both plaster or brick as well as wood; the wooden elements are both structural and decorative.

 Doors on these homes are often framed with elaborate detail, with an ode to the era in the form of heavy stones and blocks and a beautiful centre stone (keystone).
 These doors can be rectangular, but a traditional Tudor will often have an arched doorway to give it the feel of the historical element it is.

 Tudor style homes may use multiple window types.
 The most common is a casement window which usually has multiple windows mulled together.
 Bay windows also feature prominently on Tudor homes, as well as Transom windows; each type adding to the charm and beauty these houses provide on the exterior and interior of the homes.